SOBANEJAZ/CrewAI-Projects-Collection/README.md

 # CrewAI-Projects-Collection
- A collection of CrewAI applications leveraging Groq LLMs(Llama 3.2) with streamlit/chainlit UI.
+ A collection of CrewAI applications leveraging Groq LLMs(Llama 3.2) with streamlit UI.